Participation portal

 As part of a pilot project, a new form of citizen participation was trialled in Eberswalde between November 2021 and June 2022.
 This involved implementing an online participation platform and a citizens' council, later known as the Future Council.
 The aim was to open up low-threshold participation opportunities in the urban development process.

 "Eberswalde has a long tradition and a lot of experience in participation processes and has always been willing to try out new formats and instruments without prejudice.
 We are grateful to have been given the opportunity to participate in the "My City of the Future" pilot project, to implement the Future Council and participation platform and to be in a continuous exchange of experience with seven other cities in the state of Brandenburg, each of which is designing its own formats and projects.
-I would also like to thank all participating citizens for their commitment to the Future Council," says Mayor Götz Herrmann.
+I would also like to thank all participating citizens for their commitment to the Future Council," said Mayor Götz Herrmann.

 The Future Council focussed on five topics set by the participating citizens, which they felt should play a special role in the further development of the city of Eberswalde.
 On this basis, they jointly decided on recommendations for action.